Home

-In a world where accurate information is essential and technology is constantly changing, grab the keys to knowledge.
+In a world where accurate information is essential and technology is constantly changing, you can provide the keys to knowledge.
 With ODU's online Master of Library and Information Studies, you'll be ready to guide communities through research and learning.

 Our MLIS program coursework is centered on leadership, social justice, and authentic practice.
 You'll graduate prepared to provide resources and services for increasingly diverse communities.